hologres/hologres-doc/doc/source/data_load/copy.md

 # COPY From Stdin

 Hologres current version supports using copy command to upload data.
-Users can upload data from stdin  to specific tables.
+Users can upload data from stdin to specific tables via psql or JDBC.
-<a name="i3cp7"></a>

-# Introduction
-COPY: upload client data from stdin  to a table<br />COPY FROM: copy data from stdin to a table (append data to the table)
-<a name="nNwJr"></a>
-# Synopsis
+## Synopsis

 Hologres current version supports the following copy command:

 ```sql
 COPY table_name [ ( column_name [, ...] ) ]
     FROM STDIN